IBM/watson-discovery-news/README.md

 option.

 ```
-# Replace the credentials here with your own.
+# Copy this file to .env and replace the credentials with
-# Rename this file to .env before starting the app.
+# your own before starting the app.

 # Watson Discovery
 DISCOVERY_URL=<add_discovery_url>